-These are the first people you will see when you come to the Men’s Trauma Centre, there is no charge to see a Victim Service worker.
+These are the first people you will see when you come to the Men’s* Therapy Centre; there is no charge to see a Victim Service worker.

-Groups are offered when there are enough men who are ready to start one.
+Groups are offered when there are enough participants who are ready to start one.
 A therapist will talk with you about what group therapy is like, what to expect and whether you are ready to join a group.
-One of the benefits of being in a group is sharing with other men who have also experienced trauma.
+One of the benefits of being in a group is sharing with others who have also experienced trauma.
 We do charge a fee of $20.00 per week for groups and there may be limited subsidies available.

 Groups we currently offer: